sajjadGG/book-python/intermediate/modules/distributing.rst

 It's crucial that there are no __init__py files in the google and google/cloud directories so that both directories can be interpreted as namespace packages.
 In Python 3.3+ any directory on the sys.path with a name that matches the package name being looked for will be recognized as contributing modules and subpackages to that package.
 As a result, when you import both from google_pubsub and google_storage, the Python interpreter will be able to find them.

 This is different from regular packages which are self-contained meaning all parts live in the same directory hierarchy.
 When importing a package and the Python interpreter encounters a subdirectory on the sys.path with an __init__.py file, then it will create a single directory package containing only modules from that directory, rather than finding all appropriately named subdirectories outside that directory.
 This is perfectly fine for packages that don't want to share a namespace.
-I highly recommend taking a look at Traps for the Unwary in Python’s Import System to get a better understanding of how Python importing behaves with regular and namespace package and what __init__.py traps to watch out for.
+I highly recommend taking a look at Traps for the Unwary in Python's Import System to get a better understanding of how Python importing behaves with regular and namespace package and what __init__.py traps to watch out for.

 Summary: